 3. What the Impacts of Different Materials Are

 The materials to use for your driveway renovation are also important considerations.
-Some of the most common materials are gravel, asphalt, concrete, and interlocking pavers.
+Some of the most common materials are gravel, asphalt, crumb rubber, concrete, and interlocking pavers.
 Choose the material according to the type of driveway that you have.
 For instance, if your driveway is made of tarmac, make sure you apply the best sealer to keep the water from seeping into the cracks.
 A good sealant is capable of keeping your driveway protected from cracking and corrosion, as well as the formation of algae and moulds.
 It’s worth getting the local tarmac driveway specialists to work on your drive as they will know how to get the cheapest material and generally do a better job than random trade.

 4. Run Your Plans Past a Quantity Surveyor